ManuelPeinado/RefreshActionItem/README.md

 Including in your project
 -------------------------

-If you’re using Eclipse with the ADT plugin you can include MultiChoiceAdaptar as a library project.
-Create a new Android project in Eclipse using the library/ folder as the existing source.
-Then, open the properties of this new project and, in the 'Android' category, add a reference to the ActionBarSherlock library project.
-Finally, in your application project properties, add a reference to the created library project.
+If you’re using Eclipse with the ADT plugin you can include RefreshActionItem as a library project.
+Just create a new Android project in Eclipse using the library/ folder as the existing source, and add a reference to it to your application project.

 If you use maven to build your Android project you can simply add a dependency for this library.

     <dependency>
-        <groupId>com.github.manuelpeinado.multichoiceadapter</groupId>
+        <groupId>com.github.manuelpeinado.refreshactionitem</groupId>
         <artifactId>library</artifactId>
-        <version>1.0.6</version>
+        <version>1.0.3</version>
         <type>apklib</type>
     </dependency>